gelicia/prusa_exporter/README.md

 ### My printer has UDP metrics host set as 172.x.x.x

-That is because you haven't stared the docker compose with `start_docker.sh` or `start_docker.bat`.
+That is because you haven't stared the docker compose with `start_docker.sh`.
 This script will export HOST_IP address and `docker-compose` will pass it into exporter.

 ### Can I enable all UDP metrics?